 My lessons with the three remaining children—like most other normal activities on the estate—were suspended in the wake of the fire.

 As I was making my way to the main house that morning, a security guard met me halfway.
 He told me, politely but firmly, that I should return to my quarters.
-Someone would bring breakfast.
-An hour later, someone did, an older woman who worked in the kitchen.
+Someone would bring my breakfast.
+An hour later, someone did: an older woman who worked in the kitchen.
 Needless to say, I was desperate to see Marisol.

 I was also terrified now that suspicion would fall on me, and that I would immediately break under questioning, and give myself away.